wkoszek/me/source/blog/2017-03-28-are-you-a-good-open-source-contributor.html.md

   You're a bad Open Source contributor.
   Open Source Scale of Contributions shows that.
   You can check it out and come back and shout at me, and prove me wrong.
+maillist: >
+  which shows the scale of Open Source contributors and tells you how to get better at publishing code; everything by doing a series of little steps
 address: "Menlo Park, CA"
 tags:
 - "software engineering"